Jeff Hardy: Total Nonstop Action Wrestling (2004–2006)

 Hardy debuted in Total Nonstop Action Wrestling (TNA) on June 23, 2004, at the Second Anniversary Show, in a match against A.J.
 Styles, for the TNA X Division Championship.
 He also debuted his new entrance theme "Modest", a song performed by Hardy himself, and a new nickname, "The Charismatic Enigma".
 The match ended in a no contest when Kid Kash and Dallas interfered.
 Hardy returned to TNA on July 21 and was awarded a shot at the NWA World Heavyweight Championship.
 Hardy challenged for the title on September 8, losing to NWA World Heavyweight Champion Jeff Jarrett.
-In October 2004, he won a tournament, earning a shot at the NWA World Heavyweight Championship on November 7 at Victory Road, TNA's first monthly pay-per-view.
+In October, he won a tournament, earning a shot at the NWA World Heavyweight Championship on November 7 at Victory Road, TNA's first monthly pay-per-view.
 Hardy was defeated by Jarrett once again in a ladder match at Victory Road following interference from Kevin Nash and Scott Hall.

-One month later at Turning Point, Hardy, Styles and Randy Savage defeated Jarrett, Hall and Nash (collectively known as the Kings of Wrestling).
+At Turning Point on December 5, Hardy, Styles and Randy Savage defeated Jarrett, Hall and Nash (collectively known as the Kings of Wrestling).
 Hardy went on to defeat Hall in a singles match, substituting for Héctor Garza at Final Resolution on January 16, 2005.

-At Against All Odds in February 2005, Hardy lost to Abyss in a "Full Metal Mayhem" match for the number one contendership to the NWA World Heavyweight Championship.
-Hardy returned the favor by defeating Abyss in a Falls Count Anywhere match at Destination X in March.
-On March 25, 2005, Hardy teamed with Shocker defeating David Young and Lex Lovett.
-Hardy then went on to feud with Raven, Hardy defeated Raven in a Six sides of steel match at Lockdown in April.
+At Against All Odds on February 13, Hardy lost to Abyss in a "Full Metal Mayhem" match for the number one contendership to the NWA World Heavyweight Championship.
+Hardy returned the favor by defeating Abyss in a Falls Count Anywhere match at Destination X on March 13.
+On the March 25 episode of Impact!, Hardy teamed with Shocker defeating David Young and Lex Lovett.
+Hardy then went on to feud with Raven, Hardy defeated Raven in a Six sides of steel match at Lockdown on April 24.
 Hardy was suspended from TNA after no-showing his "Clockwork Orange House of Fun" rematch with Raven at Hard Justice on May 15, allegedly due to travel difficulties.
-Hardy's suspension was lifted on August 5, and he returned at Sacrifice approximately a week later, attacking Jeff Jarrett.
+Hardy's suspension was lifted on August 5, and he returned at Sacrifice on August 14, attacking Jeff Jarrett.